-A lot of people with low back pain find their way to my chiropractic practice.
-And I see a lot of overweight people, too – after all, this is America, land of the free and home of the quarter pounder with fries and a coke.
+A lot of people with lower back pain find their way to my chiropractic practice.
+And I see a lot of overweight people, too – after all, this is America, land of the free and home of the quarter pounder with fries.

 I know that all the extra poundage doesn’t help with back problems.
 But I never wanted to make a big fuss about losing weight.